karimarttila/clojure/clj-ring-cljs-reagent-demo/simple-frontend/README.md

 ### Product Info Page

 The lessons learned: Nothing much.
-I followed the template of the previous pages.
+I followed the practices of the previous pages.
+ClojureScript started to flow finally and implementing this page was really fast.

 Some example screenshots of the page: